-Localized Hartree-Fock calculations (dscf program) are parallelized using OpenMP.
+For Localized Hartree-Fock calculations please use the dscf program which is parallelized using OpenMP.
 In this case an almost ideal speedup is obtained because the most expensive part of the calculation is the evaluation of the Fock matrix and of the Slater-potential, and both of them are well parallelized.
 The calculation of the correction-term of the grid will use a single thread.